shepner/Docker/Engine/Ubuntu/README.md

 ``` shell
 echo 'dockerengine ALL=(ALL) NOPASSWD: ALL' | sudo EDITOR='tee -a' visudo
 ```
+(dont forget to actually run that or you will get `sudo: no tty present and no askpass program specified`)

 TODO:  tie this down to specific commands to pretend its more secure

 4. update the system